Azure/iot-operations-sdks/doc/setup.md

 | `BrokerAuthentication` | default | A SAT authentication definition used by the `default` BrokerListener.
 | `BrokerAuthentication` | default-x509 | An x509 authentication definition used by the `default-external` BrokerListener.

+## Local artifacts

-It also creates the following artifacts in the local environments.
-These files can be found in the `.session` directory found at the repository root:
+As part of the deployment script, the following files are created in the local environment, to facilitate connection and authentication to the MQTT broker.
+These files are located in the `.session` directory found at the repository root.

+> [!NOTE]
+> For applications that will be deployed to the cluster in production, SAT authentication is the preferred method of connecting to the MQTT broker.

 | File | Description |
 |-|-|
 | `broker-ca.crt` | The MQTT broker trust bundle required to validate the MQTT broker on ports `8883` and `8884`
+| `token.txt` | A Service authentication token (SAT) for authenticating with the MQTT broker on `8884`
-| `client.crt` | A client certificate for accessing the MQTT broker on port `8883`
+| `client.crt` | A x509 client certificate for authenticating with the MQTT broker on port `8883`
-| `client.key` | A client private key for accessing the MQTT broker on port `8883`
+| `client.key` | A x509 client private key for authenticating with the MQTT broker on port `8883`
-| `token.txt` | A Service authentication token (SAT) for accessing port `8884`

 ## Testing the Setup